-In a large pot over medium high heat, cover the potatoes and parsnips with water by a few inches.
-Bring to a boil and allow to cook for 30-35 minutes, until they are very tender enough to be mashed.
+- In a large pot over medium high heat, cover the potatoes and parsnips with water by a few inches.
+Bring to a boil and allow to cook for 30-35 minutes, until they are tender enough to be mashed.

-Meanwhile, start the filling but warming the olive oil in a dutch oven over medium heat.
-Add the onion, sprinkle with salt and cook for a few minutes.
+- Meanwhile, start the filling by warming the olive oil in a dutch oven over medium heat.
+Add the onion, sprinkle with salt and cook for a few minutes, until translucent.
 Add the garlic, carrots, mushrooms, celeriac and seasonings (thyme and oregano) then cook for about 5 minutes, until the mushrooms start to release their liquid.

-Cook in the oven for 20-30 minutes, until the potatoes are a light golden color.
+- Cook in the oven for 20-30 minutes, until the potatoes are a light golden color.
 Allow to cool for five to ten minutes then sprinkle with chives and pepper.
 Serve warm and enjoy!